tkeskita/unstructured_grids/README.md

 ## Development Ideas for Future

-- Deletion of selected cells to carve voids into the domain

 - Extrusion of new cells (one or several layers) from selected faces.
   At least initially this would be without any sense of topology (no